This article applies to: ✔️ .NET Core 2.x SDK and later versions

 dotnet msbuild command allows access to a fully functional MSBuild.

 The command has the exact same capabilities as the existing MSBuild command-line client for SDK-style projects only.
 The options are all the same.
 For more information about the available options, see the MSBuild command-line reference.

-The dotnet build command is equivalent to dotnet msbuild when you don't want to build the project.
-For example, if you have a specific target you want to run without building the project, use
+The dotnet build command is equivalent to dotnet msbuild -restore.
+When you don't want to build the project and you have a specific target you want to run, use

 Build a project and its dependencies: